Nico Walker: Personal life

 Walker grew up in Atlanta, Las Vegas, and Cleveland.
 He dropped out of John Carroll University and enlisted in the Army at the age of 19.
 For his service in Iraq, Walker received seven medals and commendations.
 He was released from prison early, in October 2019.
 He lives in Oxford, Mississippi.

 Walker and his first wife, Kara, eloped before he deployed in 2005, and divorced a few months after he returned in 2006.
 Around this time, he was the lead singer and songwriter in a psychedelic garage rock band named Safari, and they released the album Maybe Tomorrow in 2010.
 In August 2020, Interview reported Walker had married poet Rachel Rabbit White.

-As of January 2022, Walker is currently working on his second novel, which will have a focus centralized around incarceration.
+As of January 2022, Walker was working on his second novel, which will focus on incarceration.